vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

 !!! tip
     If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
 The *More ATIS* plugin has a formatted Zulu ATIS message.

+### CPDLC

+The Primary Communication Method for ARL is Voice.

+[CPDLC](../../../client/cpdlc) may be used in lieu when applicable.

+The CPDLC Station Code is `YARL`.

+!!! tip
+    Even though ARL's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Sector Responsibilities
 ### Armidale (ARL)